ChiragJhawar/ProjectReward/README.md

 <img src="GUI3.png" />
 <br />
 We have also set up the primitive stage 1 API and deployed it on a Flask app on a local host.
-We are in the process of linking it with a reactNative app to complete the bridge between backend and frontend.
+We are in the process of linking it with a reactNative app to complete the bridge between backend and frontend. <br />
 Disclaimer - We are not financial experts and we are too learning as we go along.
 Please use the suggestions from this repo at your own risk.<br />
  ![visitors](https://visitor-badge.laobi.icu/badge?page_id=ChiragJhawar.ProjectReward)